 (2) Each proposed generator that requires a separate physical transmission interconnection will be treated as an individual study to be analyzed separately from all other such requests unless otherwise agreed by the IE and TSP(s) in the interconnection study agreement.

-(3) The FIS process includes developing and analyzing various computer model simulations of the existing and proposed ERCOT generation/transmission system.
+(3) The FIS process includes developing and analyzing various computer model simulations of the existing and proposed ERCOT generation/ESS/transmission system.
 The results from these simulations will be utilized by the TSP(s) to determine the impact of the proposed interconnection.

 (4) The TSP(s) will examine normal transmission operations as well as potentially adverse, or contingency, conditions in order to identify and analyze the reliability and effectiveness of various interconnection design alternatives in alleviating or mitigating any undesirable performance of the interconnection under a variety of operating conditions.
 The study should include analysis demonstrating the adequate reliability of any temporary interconnection configurations.